Khaan25/ai-plant-detector/README.md

 **Live Link:** [https://ai-plant-detector-zia-unkey.vercel.app/](https://ai-plant-detector-zia-unkey.vercel.app/)

 This project showcases an AI-powered plant detector service built with Next.js 15, leveraging the new App Router and the shadcn/ui component library.
-Additionally, it integrates with Unkey.com for enforcing rate limits and API key validation.
+Additionally, it integrates with Unkey.com for enforcing rate limits (3 requests per 10 minutes).

 ## Key Features